-Applicants are limited to non-profit, non-governmental, or local government agencies located in Georgia that received FY2020 VAWA awards and that provide services to victims or hold offenders accountable through prosecution, courts, or law enforcement activities.
+Applicants are limited to non-profit, non-governmental, or local government agencies located in Georgia that provide services to victims or hold offenders accountable through prosecution, courts, or law enforcement activities.
 Crimes addressed by S.T.O.P.
 VAWA are limited to domestic violence, dating violence, sexual assault, and/or stalking.